Blake1194/ai-os/README.md

 ## Local Assistant Direction
 ai-os now includes an active blueprint and project structure for a future personalized assistant.
 This creates a practical path from Atlas workflows and memory into a branded local-first assistant effort.

+## Recovery Checkpoints
+The repository now includes a `/checkpoints/` folder with durable recovery snapshots so Atlas OS can be resumed quickly if chat context is lost or a browser session ends.

 ## Long-Term Vision
 Atlas OS should become a personal AI operating environment that can:
 - understand voice commands